Updated: Sep 4

 Even scarier, the United States’ attempt to self-regulate when it comes to beauty products hasn’t fared any better.
 According to the FDA, “…a cosmetic manufacturer may use almost any raw material as a cosmetic ingredient and market the product without an approval from FDA” (FDA 1995).
 Colorants are one of the few ingredients that need approval.

 5. Despite cold hard evidence, cosmetic companies are continuing to produce the same toxic substances.

-According to The Daily Mail, (long chain) Methylparabens are found in more than 16,000 products, including moisturisers and toothpastes, yet cosmetic producers have always defended their use of parabens on the grounds that they can’t be absorbed into the body.
+According to The Daily Mail, (long-chain) Methylparaben are found in more than 16,000 products, including moisturizers and toothpaste, yet cosmetic producers have always defended their use of parabens on the grounds that they can’t be absorbed into the body.

 6. Many personal care products contain toxic chemicals not listed on labels.